-Iqbal by Francesco D’Adamo (translated by Ann Leonori) is a young adult novel based on the true story about a boy who, as a child slave in Pakistan, changed the outlook for the hopeless children who work at the rug making factory he has been transferred to.
-As told from the fictionalized perspective of a young girl who has also been in slavery in the rug making factory for years, the story is an emotional and heart-breaking roller coaster for the young reader.
+Iqbal by Francesco D’Adamo (translated by Ann Leonori) is a young adult novel based on the true story of a boy who, as a child slave in Pakistan, changed the outlook for the hopeless children who work at the rug-making factory he has been transferred to.
+As told from the fictionalized perspective of a young girl who has also been in slavery in the rug-making factory for years, the story is an emotional and heart-breaking roller coaster for the young reader.

-The book is realistic harsh chapter book care for children able to handle the concepts presented therein, such as child slavery.
+The book is a realistic harsh chapter book, so take care that readers are able to handle the concepts presented therein, such as child slavery.
 I read this book a few months ago, and I believe I may have been in a very emotional part of my pregnancy because I cried from the very beginning to the end of the book!

-It is sad for me to realize that this is just one story in the past two decades out of very many in which children have been sold into slavery and forced to work in such abusive conditions.
+It is sad for me to realize that this is just one modern story out of very many in this modern era in which children have been sold into slavery and forced to work in such abusive conditions.
 I wish there was a way we could help where it felt like we were helping.
 Reading such a book and raising awareness is a good first step.